flairNLP/transformer-ranker/examples/01-walkthrough.md

 ### Optional: Specifying Labels

 ***Note:*** TREC has two sets of labels (fine-grained and coarse-grained).
-By default, TransformerRanker heuristically determines, which field in the dataset is the label to use in ranking.
-In the care of TREC, it uses the coarse-grained labels.
+By default, TransformerRanker heuristically determines which field in the dataset is the label to use.
+In the case of TREC, it automatically uses the coarse-grained labels.

 But you can also directly indicate which field to use as labels by passing the `label_column`.
-For instance, if you want to find the best LM for fine-grained question classification, use the following code:
+For instance, if instead you want to find the best LM for **fine-grained** question classification, use the following code:

 ```python3
 from transformer_ranker import TransformerRanker